 Allegheny

-Allegheny County's generous selection of cultural arts provides a variety of year-round entertainment.
-The Pittsburgh metro area ranks in the top ten of the 50 largest metropolitan areas in the nation regarding cultural facilities per 100,000 people.
-In fact, the cultural arts in Allegheny County draw bigger audiences than sports events.
+Allegheny County offers a diverse selection of cultural arts, historical landmarks, and museums, providing a variety of year-round entertainment options.
+The Greater Pittsburgh metro area ranks among the top ten of the nation's 50 largest metropolitan areas in terms of cultural facilities per 100,000 people.
+The arts in Allegheny County attract bigger audiences than sports events.

 The Heinz Hall anchors the downtown Pittsburgh Cultural District for the Performing Arts, the Benedum Center, the Byham Theater, and the new O'Reilly Theater.
-These grand venues host world-class cultural treasures such as the Pittsburgh Public Theater, Pittsburgh Ballet Theater, Pittsburgh Opera, Civic Light Opera, and the Pittsburgh Symphony.
+These grand venues host world-class cultural treasures, including the Pittsburgh Public Theater, Pittsburgh Ballet Theater, Pittsburgh Opera, Civic Light Opera, and the Pittsburgh Symphony.

-Art enthusiasts can enjoy The Carnegie and Frick Museums, which display some of the world's finest collections of art, and the Andy Warhol Museum, the most comprehensive museum dedicated to a single artist.
-History buffs of all eras will enjoy the Carnegie Museum of Natural History and the Pittsburgh Regional History Center.
+Art enthusiasts can enjoy the Carnegie and Frick Museums, which display some of the world's finest art collections, as well as the Andy Warhol Museum, the most comprehensive museum dedicated to a single artist.
+History buffs of all eras will enjoy the Carnegie Museum of Natural History and the Pittsburgh History & Landmarks Foundation, which operates the Pittsburgh Regional History Center.
 For hands-on science and experiences for children and adults, there's the Carnegie Science Center and the Pittsburgh Children's Museum.

 Pittsburgh.
 Streets.
 Fifth Ave.